Do you want to find the best side imaging fish finder?

-The transducer utilizes Garmin’s CHIRP traditional sonar, plus CHIRP ClearVu and CHIRP SideVu scanning sonars.
+The dual beam transducer utilizes Garmin’s CHIRP traditional sonar imaging technology, plus CHIRP ClearVu and CHIRP SideVu scanning sonars.

 A built-in mapping feature uses Garmin’s proprietary Quickdraw Contour mapping software allows you to create and store maps with contours of one foot that cover up to two million acres.
 This feature allows you to return time and time again to your favorite lake and to quickly locate the best fishing spots you’ve discovered on former trips.

 The nine-inch display features a bright, sunlight-readable interface that works even on the brightest, sunlit afternoons.